MAHFUZh129/WarmPaws-Pet-Care-in-Winter/README.md

 ## 🧪 Functionality Highlights

 * Secure Login & Registration System
-* Service Data Fetched Dynamically from Database
 * Booking Confirmation with Success Notification
-* Role-Based Access Control (Admin/User if used)
 * Responsive UI for all screen sizes

 ---